“The service begins when worship ends.” William Penn

 Engaging Our World

 Guided by our Community Outreach Pod, we seek to engage people of all ages and abilities.
 Everyone is encouraged to participate in ways consistent with their passions and gifts, building on the strength of the whole to share God’s love.
-Through a variety of means we seek to mobilize and strengthen a rich and effective servant ministry.

 Sharing Our Treasure